 I laid all of the materials out so that students could choose what they felt they needed.
-I did not suggest to them how to make their structure; however, I did show them that the wood and styrofoam plate would float.
+I did not suggest to them how to make their structure; however, I did encourage them to test out some of their materials to see if any would float.
+(The wood and styrofoam plate float.)
 In groups, students selected their materials and set off to work.

 The fun part about this experiment is that every structure and pumpkin will float.
-Students were excited to notice that their pumpkin floated on its own.
+Children were excited to notice that their pumpkin floated on its own.
 Since pumpkins are hollow, they don’t need a structure to help it float, but they sure are fun to create anyways.
-(A few extra examples of students creations below).

 The fact that the pumpkins float in water make them a great object to use.
 It helps young children feel successful as they do the science experiments.
 The challenge also comes from having to make a structure to hold the pumpkin steady – and hopefully right side up!